Javid says ‘invasion of Ukraine has begun’ after Putin orders troops into region

 Mr Javid’s labelling as the actions as an “invasion” comes as Boris Johnson holds an emergency Cobra meeting on the latest developments in the Eastern European country on Tuesday morning.

-The meeting, with senior UK ministers, began at 6.30am and the prime minister is also expected to deliver a statement to Parliament shortly afterwards, Mr Javid added.
+The meeting – alongside senior UK ministers – began at 6.30am and the prime minister is expected to deliver a statement to Parliament shortly afterwards, Mr Javid added.

 Speaking to Sky News, he said: “We are waking up to a very dark day in Europe and it’s clear from what we have already seen and found out today that the Russians, president Putin, has decided to attack the sovereignty of Ukraine and its territorial integrity.”